 Square Enix explains Bravely Default II’s name, confirms there won’t be returning characters

 If you haven’t been keeping up with the Bravely series, now might be the time for a refresher.
-The franchise started out on 3DS with Bravely Default, which was followed up with Bravely Second.
-Now Square Enix is readying Bravely Default II for Switch this year.
+The franchise started out on Nintendo 3DS with Bravely Default, which was followed up with a direct sequel, Bravely Second.
+Now Square-Enix is readying a new game in the franchise, Bravely Default II, for Switch this year.

 In an issue of Famitsu, Tomoya Asano (leader of the Asano Team) and Masashi Takahashi (producer) commented on how they settled on the final name.
 We heard a bit about this previously, but now we have the full explanation.

-As translated by Oni Dino, the two shared the following:
+As translated by Nintendo Everything’s Oni Dino, the two shared the following:

 Takahashi: For Bravely Default II, we’re kind of going back to our roots.
-And in order to have the players who are experiencing this as their first Bravely game enjoy it to the fullest extent, we need to completely refresh the world and the characters.
+And for the players who are experiencing this as their first Bravely game to enjoy it to the fullest, we need to completely refresh the world and the characters.
 So we gave it a lot of thought: what kind of title would convey that this is a brand-new story with brand-new characters, and moreover, this is a completely new entry in the Bravely series?

 By simply adding a “II” to the title.